dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ## The Free MDK License

 I mentioned before that Keil MDK has a 32KB code size limit unless you pay for a license, and ST provides a free license for all F0 and L0 parts.
-Obviously the chip we're using only has 16KB of flash, so you don't have to do anything, but if you do start using larger chips, [follow this official guide](http://www2.keil.com/stmicroelectronics-stm32/mdk) to activate your MDK for free.
+Obviously the chip we're using only has 16KB of flash, so we don't have to do anything.

+But if you do start using larger chips, [follow this official guide](http://www2.keil.com/stmicroelectronics-stm32/mdk) to activate your MDK for free.
 Only follow the `Activation` section since we have already done everything else.

 ## STM32CubeMX Updates